Writing Great Dialog (Part 3)

 plotting.
 They’re about people.

 Why do we write?
 Or, more specifically, for what purpose do we write?
 (Okay, and let’s forget about that Pulitzer for a moment.)
 But what is it that we hope to convey to our readers?
 What do we assume will move or excite or enrich an audience?
-Characters or insights that might remain in their thoughts for a month or a year or a lifetime?
+How do we create characters or ideas that might remain in a reader’s thoughts for a month or a year or a lifetime?

 Because, for me, the key isn’t about writing “What Happens.”
 It’s about “What Happens to People.”
 No matter our story, whatever our genre, whatever our goal, we’re ultimately writing about characters who are important to us.
 Who feel real to us.
 But when a writer truly cares about his characters (the good, the bad and the ugly), readers have no choice but to also care deeply for them.
 And one of the most cogent ways to reveal a character?
 Through dialog.
 Through internal monologue.
 A paragraph or two of primo dialog can be worth a chapter or two of banal omniscient narration.